The Original Wizard School – more of why I love sf/f

 Of course he is accepted (though not easily).
 While Ged makes friends, he also develops a rivalry with another student, which eventually leads to a magical duel.
 Unfortunately, Ged accidentally releases a dark spirit or shadow from the realm of the dead.
 The spirit wreaks havoc until the Archmage (the leader of the mage’s school) manages to expel the shadow.
 Unfortunately the Archmage dies as a result of the battle, and the new Archmage warns Ged against both his arrogance and a possible force of evil lurking in his heart, but lets him remain at the school—in part because the shadow seems intent on killing Ged, and he is only safe from it within the confines of that island’s mystical defenses.

 Eventually Ged graduates and he accepts a job to protect a remote fishing community from dragons.
 As predicted, after he leaves the island the shadow eventually comes for him.
 The rest of the book chronicles Ged’s new life on the run.
-For a time he is aided by an old friend for the school.
+For a time he is aided by an old friend from the school.
 At another point he is shipwrecked on an island with only two inhabitants; orphans from a royal family who were dumped on the island as children as the result of a palace coup.

 Eventually he confronts the shadow and figures out how to neutralize its danger for good.